 Good to know:

 Medical specialists, care-giving, nursing, accounting, management, teaching, driving and administrative secretaries are the most sought after jobs in Catalonia.
-On the other hand, expatriates having strong language skills are more likely to be hired.
+On the other hand, expatriates with strong language skills are more likely to be hired.

 Find a job